Running Isn’t Everything

 I don’t rely a lot on paces and for the most part train for time versus pace.
 I’ll never be a runner who cares about an 8:30 mile versus 8:33.

-It’s another reason I don’t see the point to log pace and lose sleep over an of an easy run.
+I don’t see the point to log pace and lose sleep over an easy run.

 (Since my tibia break, I’ve never had the issue of going to fast for recovery and easy).
 I want to know that data for races or workouts, but I just listen to my body on easy run or recovery runs.